nikoblock0/No-a-supply-shortage-has-not-caused-the-housing-crisis/README.md

 Additionally, I will give a brief note on how to reproduce the three graphs using Excel or other non-Stata software.

-* Figure 1.
-Real home price

-To recreate Figure 1 on real home price, graph the following two variables from "Block_ccpa_fin_2026_output.xlsx":
+* To recreate Figure 1 on real home price, graph the following two variables from "Block_ccpa_fin_2026_output.xlsx": bench_avinc & bench_medinc
-	* bench_avinc
-	* bench_medinc

-* Figure 2.
-Relative housing stock

-To recreate Figure 2 on relative housing stock, graph the following two variables:
+* To recreate Figure 2 on relative housing stock, graph the following two variables: dwelpthou & dwelpthouadlt
-	* dwelpthou
-	* dwelpthouadlt

-* Figure 3.
-Real household debt

-To recreate Figure 3 on real household debt, graph the following two variables:
+* To recreate Figure 3 on real household debt, graph the following two variables: agg_cred_inc &  agg_mort_inc
-	* agg_cred_inc
-	* agg_mort_inc